Likeable Mercedes electric van, marred by limited driving range

 - No rapid charging option for panel van

-The Mercedes-Benz eVito is the first full production 100% electric van from Mercedes to go on sale in the UK.
-It was also the first medium-sized electric van of any kind to become available here - and though newer rivals now far exceed its driving range and payload capabilities there are still reasons to consider this Mercedes electric van, as our 2021 eVito review will explain.
+The Mercedes-Benz eVito was the first full production 100% electric van from Mercedes to go on sale in the UK.
+It was also the first medium-sized electric van of any kind to become available here - and though newer rivals now far exceed its driving range and payload capabilities there are still reasons to consider this Mercedes electric van, as our 2022 eVito review will explain.

 Based on the front-wheel drive version of the standard Mercedes-Benz Vito, the eVito replaces the diesel engine with an 85kW electric motor – equivalent to a modest 115hp – powered by battery packs mounted below the load floor.

 With a single-speed transmission it’s as straightforward to drive as any van with an automatic gearbox, while a chunky 300Nm of torque means it’s able to get a full load moving very easily – and even feels rather nippy at low speeds around town, which is where it works best.

 That’s the good news.
 The bad news is that it really doesn’t give you much driving range per charge compared with the best electric van rivals.
 It also takes at least six hours to charge as it has no fast-charging capability and payload is more adequate than spectacular.